-Table 9-3: Wet Weather Overflows Requiring Consent and their Classification
+Table 8-3: Wet Weather Overflows Requiring Consent and their Classification

-Activity Relevant rule and activity classification and type Existing wastewater discharges resulting from wet weather overflows from the wastewater network into freshwater .
-Rule R65 Wastewater discharges to coastal and freshwater Discretionary activity - provided the application is accompanied by a management plan to demonstrate how the frequency and/or volume of the discharge will be progressively reduced.
+Activity Relevant rule and activity classification and type Existing wastewater discharges resulting from wet weather overflows from the wastewater network into Rule R65 Wastewater discharges to coastal and freshwater freshwater.
+14 Discretionary activity - provided the application is accompanied by a management plan to demonstrate how the frequency and/or volume of the discharge will be progressively reduced.
 Discharge permit Existing wastewater discharges resulting from wet weather overflows from the wastewater network into coastal water.
 Rule R65 Wastewater discharges to coastal and freshwater Discretionary activity Coastal permit Existing wastewater discharges resulting from wet weather overflows from the wastewater network to the stormwater network and subsequently to freshwater or to land where the discharge may enter freshwater.
 Rule R55: All other stormwater - discretionary activity Discretionary activity Discharge permit Existing wastewater discharges resulting from wet weather overflows from the wastewater network to the stormwater network and subsequently to coastal water or to land where the discharge may enter coastal water.
-Rule R55: All other stormwater - discretionary activity Discretionary activity Coastal permit Existing wastewater discharges resulting from wet weather overflows from the wastewater network onto or into land where the discharge may enter water in a Rule R93: All other discharges to sites of significance Non-complying activity Discharge permit
+Rule R55: All other stormwater - discretionary activity Discretionary activity Coastal permit Existing wastewater discharges resulting from wet weather overflows from the wastewater network onto Rule R93: All other discharges to sites of significance Non-complying activity